Parker Hall (American football)

-Linus Parker "Bullet" Hall (December 10, 1916 – February 8, 2005) was a professional American football player for the Cleveland Rams and the San Francisco 49ers.
+Linus Parker "Bullet" Hall (December 10, 1916 – February 8, 2005) was an American football quarterback, tailback and punter who played for the Cleveland Rams and the San Francisco 49ers.
+He was drafted in the first round with the third overall pick in the 1939 NFL draft.

+Biography

 In his rookie season, Hall led the league in passing, was second in passing yardage, and fifth in rushing yards.
-He was named the league's Most Valuable Player in 1939 and was the first professional player to complete over 100 passes in a single season.
+He was named the league's most valuable player in 1939 and was the first professional player to complete over 100 passes in a single season.

+On October 20, 1940, in a game against the Chicago Cardinals, Hall set an NFL record with 46 yards per completion.
+Hall completed 3/17 passes for 138 yards, two touchdowns, and two interceptions.

-He spent four seasons with the Rams, and after returning from military service during World War II, Hall played with the AAFC's San Francisco 49ers during their inaugural season.
+He spent four seasons with the Rams, and after returning from military service during World War II, Hall played with the 49ers of the All-America Football Conference (AAFC) during their inaugural season.

 He moved to Memphis, Tennessee, after retiring from football and worked in the lumber business.